strayptr/wow/README.md

 ---

-### installation step 1 - install your dependencies.
+### installation step 1 - install your dependencies

 -